slaclab/Simple-Kria-Kv260-Example/README.md

 # How to build Petalinux images

-1) Generate the .bit and .xsa files (refer to `How to generate the RFSoC .BIT and .XSA files` instructions).
+1) Generate the .bit and .xsa files (refer to `How to generate the SOC .BIT and .XSA files` instructions).

-2) Setup Xilinx licensing and petalinux software
+2) Setup Xilinx licensing and petalinux software (if on SLAC AFS network) else requires Xilinx & petalinux install on your local machine

 ```bash
 $ source Simple-Kria-Kv260-Example/firmware/setup_env_slac.sh